Cephei18/DSA-Sheet/README.md

 # DSA-Sheet
-Hey, This is my personal  repo where I store evry question I practice.
+Hey, This is my personal  repo where I store every question I practice.

 Single problem can be in diff files based on approach I used.